TanukiSharp/ItchyPassword/README.md

 The app supports **System**, **Light**, and **Dark** themes.
 The preference is persisted in local storage.

+## Getting started

+If you're new to ItchyPassword and not a power user, the easiest way to get going is with the **Google Drive** connector.
+It requires no developer setup — just a Google account.
+The GitHub connector requires creating a repository and a personal access token, and SOLID pods are still niche.
+For most people, Google Drive is the simplest choice.

+Because your vault is stored on Google Drive, you need to be able to log in to Google **without** having access to the vault.
+It is strongly recommended to change your Google password to a **Static key** — a deterministic value you can always regenerate from your master key and a public part — especially if your current password is not strong enough.
+This way, you avoid a lock-out situation where you can't access the vault because you can't log in to Google.

+### New users

+1. Open [ItchyPassword] and enter your master key.
+2. You'll be redirected to the **Settings** page to configure a connector.
+Skip this for now.
+3. Navigate to the **Vault** page and click the `+` button to create a new item.
+4. Choose **Static key** as the type.
+5. Set the **public part** to something memorable, for example `google.com/myemail@gmail.com`.
+6. Leave alphabet, length, and version at their defaults so you can regenerate this key from memory alone.
+7. Copy the generated static key and go to your Google account settings to change your password to it.
+8. Go back to **Settings** and configure the **Google Drive** connector.
+Authenticate with your (new) Google password.
+9. Save your vault.
+You're all set.

+> **Warning**
+> Make sure you remember the public part you chose for Google.
+If you forget it, you won't be able to regenerate the static key, and you'll be locked out of both Google and your vault.

+### Existing users migrating to Google Drive

+If you already use ItchyPassword with another connector (e.g., GitHub) and want to switch to Google Drive:

+#### 1. Load your existing vault

+The previous version of ItchyPassword only supported the GitHub connector, so your vault is likely stored there.

+1. Open [ItchyPassword] and enter your master key.
+2. Go to **Settings** and configure the **GitHub** connector with your repository details and personal access token (PAT).
+3. Load your vault from GitHub to make sure all your items are available.

+#### 2. Ensure your Google password is a Static key

+4. Check how your Google password is currently stored in the vault.
+If it's already a **Static key**, skip to step 8.
+5. If your Google password is stored as a **Secret**, you need to replace it.
+The type of a vault item cannot be changed, so you'll need to delete the existing Secret and create a new Static key in its place.
+6. Create a new **Static key** item with a memorable public part (e.g., `google.com/myemail@gmail.com`).
+Keep the default alphabet, length, and version.
+7. Copy the generated static key and change your Google account password to it.
+Then delete the old Secret item.
+Save your vault to GitHub so the changes are persisted.

+#### 3. Transfer your vault to Google Drive

+8. Go to **Settings** and activate the **Google Drive** connector.
+A Google authentication popup will open — log in with your Google password.
+9. Click **Export** to Google Drive to transfer all your existing vault content.

+You can keep the GitHub connector configured alongside Google Drive, or clear the configuration once you've confirmed everything works.

 ## Vault connectors

 Vault connectors are storage backends that handle fetching and saving the encrypted vault blob.
 You can configure them in the **Settings** page.
 The app supports multiple connectors, and you choose which one to use for reading and writing.